-6 Ngāti Tama, Ngāti Apa, Ngāti Koata, Ngāti Kuia, Ngāti Rārua, Ngāti Toa, Rangitāne, Te Āti Awa
+&lt;sup>6 Ngāti Tama, Ngāti Apa, Ngāti Koata, Ngāti Kuia, Ngāti Rārua, Ngāti Toa, Rangitāne, Te Āti Awa

-Table 2: Customary fishing methods likely to be used and species caught or targeted at the area of the area of coastal permit U190336, based on the available information.
+Table 2: Customary fishing methods used likely to be caught near and around the area of coastal permit U190128, based on the available information.

-Source of information Customary authorisations issued for East Bay and other nearby areas of Queen Charlotte Sound Other information My assessment Methods used N/A Recreational fishers commonly use rod/line on anchor, dredge, net fishing, and hand gathering by diving, so customary fishers may also use these methods.
+Source of information Customary authorisations issued for Pelorus Sound and Mahau Sound Other information My assessment Methods used N/A Recreational fishers commonly use rod/line on anchor, dredge, net fishing, and hand gathering by diving, so customary fishers may also use these methods.
 Dredging and diving may occur in the general locality and particularly inshore of the proposed site for scallops.
 Set netting is possible but usually occurs in shallower bays and estuaries.
 Longlines may be used.
 Stationary rod/line methods may be used at the site.
 Set netting, mobile rod/line and long lining are possible.
 Beach seining is not a suitable method at the proposed site because the water is too deep.
 It is not likely scallops would be dredged or dived for within the proposed site, given their recent declines in this area.
-Species caught or targeted Scallops, pāua, and blue cod, are the most common species taken with customary authorisations from East Bay and the wider queen Charlotte Sound area.
-Butterfish, mussels and rig are also taken.
+Species caught or targeted Scallops, pāua, blue cod, rock lobster, flatfish, spotty and snapper are the most common species taken with customary authorisations from Pelorus Sound and Mahau Sound.
+Butterfish, blue moki, mussels, kina, Pacific and dredge oysters, hāpuku, bass and gurnard are also taken.
 Pāua are not typically found over the soft silty substrate at the proposed site.
-Scallops have severely declined across the top of the South Island in recent years.
-The absence of hard substrates beneath the proposed marine farm extension makes it unlikely that pāua, blue cod, butterfish or other reef species would be caught there.
-Rig is likely to be the main fish species available for fishing at this site.
+While customary fishers are not restricted by the prohibition on the take of scallops across the top of the South Island, they may choose not to fish for this species for kaitiakitanga reasons.
+The absence of hard substrates beneath the proposed marine farm extension makes it unlikely pāua, blue cod, rock lobster, kina or other reef species would be caught there.
+Flatfish, snapper and gurnard are likely to be the main fish species available for fishing at this site.